Structure Five

 With the primary section dismantled, occupation continued within the former north-eastern extension.

-Although the north-eastern end remained in use, it saw some poor-quality rebuilding and remodelling.
+With the primary section dismantled, occupation continued within the north-eastern extension, which saw some poor-quality rebuilding and remodelling.
 Some of this later reconstruction sat on top of the detritus associated with the destruction/robbing of the “Great Wall”.

 Structure Five had been raised on natural glacial till – the original ground surface 5,000 years ago.
 As a result, the building’s floor was lower than the surrounding ground level, which meant there were problems with water ingress.